-The next day I find myself in Bruges in the Flanders region where primarily Dutch is spoken.
-Also called the “Venice of the North”, I take a walking tour of the UNESCO-listed city with its cobbled streets and winding waterways.
-By now, I've built up an appetite for some vlaamse stoverij, the famous Flemish beef and beer stew.
+The next day I found myself in Bruges in the Flanders region where primarily Dutch is spoken.
+Also called the “Venice of the North”, I took a walking tour of the UNESCO-listed city with its cobbled streets and winding waterways.
+By now, I had built up an appetite for some vlaamse stoverij, the famous Flemish beef and beer stew.

-I'm told that a delicious version of this dish can be had at the Vivaldi Brasserie and Restaurant, so I take myself there and devour the tasty dish that is, as always in Flanders, served with a green salad and a bowl of frites.
+I was told that a delicious version of this dish can be had at the Vivaldi Brasserie and Restaurant, so I took myself there and devoured the tasty dish that is, as always in Flanders, served with a green salad and a bowl of frites.

 Instead of using wine in its base as the French do, here it is stewed in deep dark beer with a hint of brown sugar and cider vinegar added to give it a slightly sweet-sour taste.
 Along with the beef, caramelized onions and sometimes bacon are also added to the sauce.

 Of course, nothing goes better with vlaamse stoverij than one of the over 800 varieties of famous Belgian beer.
 Here at the Vivaldi, it is Abbey beer.
-I order a glass of Leffe Blond.
-My server Stef talks about the beer with great enthusiasm.
-This beer, he says, dates back to 1240 A.D. when it was made by the monks of the abbey of Notre-Dame de Leffe in southern Belgium using ingredients found in the wild.
+I ordered a glass of Leffe Blond.
+My server Stef talked about the beer with great enthusiasm.
+This beer, he said, dates back to 1240 A.D. when it was made by the monks of the abbey of Notre-Dame de Leffe in southern Belgium using ingredients found in the wild.

-It's a deep yellow color, strong and malty with a subtle orangey taste and a high alcohol content, and he proudly serves it in a special Leffe glass.
-It pairs very well with the vlaamse stoverij.
-I'm somewhat disappointed to learn that today it's produced by an arm of Anheuser-Busch, although royalties are paid to the abbey for their production.
+It’s was a deep yellow color, strong and malty with a subtle orangey taste and high alcohol content, and he proudly served it in a special Leffe glass.
+It paired very well with the vlaamse stoverij.
+I was somewhat disappointed to learn that today it’s produced by an arm of Anheuser-Busch, although royalties are paid to the abbey for their production.

-I'm now ready for some dessert and nothing is more enticing than Belgian waffles.
+I was ready for some dessert and nothing is more enticing than Belgian waffles.
 This is a very popular indulgence in the evening.
-Like frites, Belgian waffles are made in little waffle stands throughout the pedestrianized areas of most cities and towns and are served with a fork and a special waffle holder.
-Emilie makes one for me using a waffle iron and corrects me—here they are called simply “waffles”, not Belgian waffles.
+Like frites, Belgian waffles are made here in little waffle stands throughout the pedestrianized areas of most cities and towns and are served with a fork and a special waffle holder.
+Emilie made one for me using a waffle iron and corrects me—here they are called simply “waffles”, not Belgian waffles.

-She offers a choice from a variety of toppings including whipped cream, icing sauce, butter, pistachios, candy sprinkles, shaved chocolate, coconut, banana, fresh strawberries, Nutella and drizzles of chocolate, caramel, or strawberry sauce.
+She offered a choice from a variety of toppings including whipped cream, icing sauce, butter, pistachios, candy sprinkles, shaved chocolate, coconut, banana, fresh strawberries, Nutella and drizzles of chocolate, caramel, or strawberry sauce.

-We talk as she pours the batter into the maker, creates a crispy brown beauty, and adorns it with fresh strawberries, whipped cream and chocolate drizzle.
-Learning that I'm from America, she tells the story of how Belgian waffles were introduced, first as the Brussels Waffle in 1958 at an expo in Bruxelles.
+We talked as she poured the batter into the maker, created a crispy brown beauty, and adorned it with fresh strawberries, whipped cream and chocolate drizzle.
+Learning that I’m from America, she told me the story of how Belgian waffles were introduced, first as the Brussels Waffle in 1958 at an expo in Bruxelles.

 The concoction became very popular and they have since taken off in the U.S. Emilie and I laugh together as she hands me my “Bel-Gem waffle”.

-The next day I find myself in Dinant, Belgium, the birthplace of the inventor of the saxophone, Adolphe Sax.
+The next day I visited Dinant, Belgium, the birthplace of the inventor of the saxophone, Adolphe Sax.
 Saxophones decorate the streets of Dinant, painted with modern art designs on the bridge over the River Meuse, on the lampposts, and in the special museum devoted to Mr. Sax.

 On cooling, they become rock hard and can be preserved indefinitely as long as they are kept dry.
 Tourists buy cocques all year long, but Belgians typically indulge in them around St. Nicolas day in the winter.

-One of the Jacobs family explains how to eat them and warns against biting off a piece of the cocque because it will break your teeth.
-She says that the local dentist is a very rich man from repairing teeth for cocque eaters.
+One of the Jacobs family explained how to eat them and warns against biting off a piece of the cocque because it will break your teeth.
+She said that the local dentist is a very rich man from repairing teeth for cocque eaters.